Segun03/Guessing-Game/README.md

 Outcome Notification: If the user guesses correctly, they are congratulated.
 Otherwise, they are prompted to try again.

 # How to Use
-Clone the repository
+Clone the repository,
-Navigate to the project directory
+Navigate to the project directory,
-Compile the program
+Compile the program,
-Run the program
+Run the program,
-Follow the game instructions
+Follow the game instructions,
 Enjoy the game!